418Coffee/flux-template/README.md

 - `notifications`: [Notification Controllers](https://fluxcd.io/flux/components/notification/)
 - `sources`: [Source Controllers](https://fluxcd.io/flux/components/source/)

-The `configs`, `image-automations`, `notifications` directories by default have no definitions.
+The `configs`, `image-automations`, `notifications` directories have no resources by default.
 For brevity, they are omitted from the following view:

 ```
 📁 infrastructure